icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [RIPS](https://www.ripstech.com) :copyright: — A static source code analyser for vulnerabilities in PHP scripts.

-- [Rome](https://rome.tools/) — Rome is a linter, compiler, bundler, and [more](https://rome.tools/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.
+- [Rome](https://rome.tools/) — Rome was a linter, compiler, bundler, and [more](https://rome.tools/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.
+It has since been succeeded by [biome](https://biomejs.dev/).

-- [Rome Formatter](https://rome.tools/blog/2022/04/05/rome-formatter-release) — A performant and fault-tolerant code formatter for JS/TS written in Rust
+- [Rome Formatter](https://rome.tools/blog/2022/04/05/rome-formatter-release) :warning: — A performant and fault-tolerant code formatter for JS/TS written in Rust.
+Superceded by [biome](https://biomejs.dev/).

 - [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers) — Roslyn-based implementation of FxCop analyzers.